 In the rural areas, the mean return distance to the nearest water point is 25 km.
 This distance is large and therefore a lot of time is wasted to fetch water, which could be used for other productive activities.
 School children also waste time in fetching water and this compromises their education potential.
 The main water sources are community schemes run by Water User Associations (WUAs).
 Poor governance and cost recovery systems are common.
 These often lead to low service levels and non-functionality.
 As a result, communities often rely on contaminated surface water that, in turn, disproportionately affects women, children and the elderly.

-More than 70% of rural schemes have contaminated water sources (dams, boreholes, shallow wells, springs) that is recommended for treatment before use for drinking purposes.
-Salinity remains a persistent problem for groundwater sources.
+Surface water sources, such as water pans, often remain unfenced, leading to contamination by humans, livestock or even wildlife.
+Taken together, more than 70% of rural schemes have contaminated water sources (dams, boreholes, shallow wells, springs) that is recommended for treatment before use for drinking purposes.
+Moreover, salinity remains a persistent problem for groundwater sources.
+Overall, the water quality challenge persists owing to irregular water quality testing at the various points and inadequate publication of compliance reports to inform public safety.
 Besides quality issues, many of the facilities do not have sufficient water to satisfy demands and sources are seasonal, being adversely affected by drought.
 As part of coping mechanisms, water is ferried to affected communities using motorised trucks, usually supported by the government.
 In the worst-case scenarios, affected communities migrate to areas closer to productive sources of water.

 Many of the water supply facilities are not sustainable due to poor management by water service providers and operational inefficiencies.
+Most of the boreholes have old pumps and suffer frequent mechanical failures.
+Absence of clear designation of protected water infrastructure also results in vandalism.
 From time to time, they depend on financial and technical support from the government, government agencies, public benefit organisations (PBO’s) and other well-wishers.
 Lack of sustainability of water services is attributed to, among other issues, expensive and inefficient technologies, lack of technical skills, poor governance and weak supervision by the County Government.
+Moreover, lack of GIS-enabled mapping of water sources and supply systems hinders proper planning and resource allocation.

 There are opportunities to enhance the operational efficiency of rural water schemes, reduce cost of service delivery and to enhance sustainability.
 These include, among others, through PPP, innovation, better management and commercial practices and investing in infrastructure.
 The County Government is open to Private Public Partnership (PPP) to increase access to water coverage and enhance service delivery but there is need for more stakeholder sensitisation.
 The Water Services Regulatory Board (WASREB), in collaboration with the county government, has also developed modalities for registering Small Scale Service Providers (SSSP).
 Through this initiative, WASREB aims to enhance regulation of SSSPs, water service delivery in rural and underserved areas by promoting innovative service provision models.

 2.5 Water for Schools and Health Institutions